-In the days of Ancient Greece, it was believed that no human was more creative than the next, but that some were more receptive to being struck by lighting-bolt moments of divine insight.
-It was a thing of hair-raising synergy between the supernatural and the natural.
-It was how poems were written, how brush strokes moved across canvases, how mathematical concepts were downloaded and taught to the masses.
+In the days of Ancient Greece, no human was believed to be more creative than the next.
+Rather, some were more receptive to being struck by lighting-bolt moments of divine insight.
+A thing of hair-raising synergy between the supernatural and the natural, it how poems were written, how brush strokes moved across canvases and how mathematical concepts were downloaded and taught to the masses.

-During this period, the city of Athens produced a battery of profound thinkers—including Socrates, known as the Father of Western Philosophy, his student, Plato, whose writings often explored innovative perspectives on justice and equality, and his student, Aristotle, who made massive contributions to metaphysics and mathematics.
+During this era, the city of Athens produced a battery of profound thinkers, including Socrates, known as the Father of Western Philosophy, his student, Plato, whose writings often explored innovative perspectives on justice and equality, and his student, Aristotle, who made massive contributions to metaphysics and mathematics.
 There was also Homer, who remains one of the most revered poets of all time.

 Perhaps, one might theorize, it was their allegiance to enchantment, and above all, to getting out of their own self-gratifying way.

-This approach to creativity thrived until the Renaissance period, when human intelligence was thrown into the spotlight to take the credit for it all.
-This opened up the gates for man to run with torches held high, basking in all of the glory, but also carrying the burden when met with an undesirable outcome (in the event that the work crashed and burned into a humiliating level of disgrace).
+This approach to creativity thrived until the Renaissance period, when human intelligence was suddenly tossed into the spotlight to take the credit for it all.
+This opened the gates for man to run with torches held high, basking in all of the glory, but also carrying the burden in the event that their work crashed and burned into a humiliating level of disgrace.
 Mysticism was laid to rest.
 Rational humanism was born.
 With this, brought the notion of scarcity, and most likely, bred the culture of artistic hierarchy, perfectionism and imitation.

 Today, our social media-driven world is oozing with more opportunities than ever to rip off the likeness of others.
 With a mere scroll and a click, we can screenshot memes and quotes, copy blog posts, and pin the styles of dress we wish to emulate.
-Selfies are oftentimes captioned with words that were not at all originated by the mind of the poster, yet made to seem as though they were.
+Selfies are oftentimes captioned with words that were not at all crafted by the mind of the poster, yet made to seem as though they were.
 It has become a playground for hiding behind a facade of who we want the world to believe we are.
-We exist in a culture of influencers where no one wants to miss out, and everyone is in fear of being out-liked by the next person.
+In a culture of influencers, everyone is in fear of being out-liked by the next person.

 But what aspects of our modern thinking compel us to imitate those we admire?
 Is it entitlement?
 Laziness?
 Greed?
 Or, more specifically, does it originate from the fear that there isn’t enough genius to pass around?
-That the universe is not abundant with advancements, inventions, and untold interpretations, but in a state of near famine—causing us to squeeze and strain for every bit of creative juice from within ourselves and others?
+That the universe is not abundant with advancements, inventions, and untold interpretations, but exists in a state of artistic famine?
 And, if so, what if we revisited the ancient concepts of what genius might be?
 What if we took a magnifying glass to some of the most influential entrepreneurs and artists of our modern day, finding evidence that contrived imitation is not only reductive, but a slap in the face to the undiscovered ideas that may be looming over us, tugging at our sleeves, longing to be filtered through our individual uniqueness?

 Long before Jessica Simpson built a billion-dollar fashion empire, she was a young pop star competing for the spotlight against Britney Spears and Christina Aguilera—oftentimes standing in their shadows.
 While they were dominating the covers of magazines and MTV TRL appearances, and sweeping the awards shows with history-making performances and accolades year after year, she and her management team and label executives were strategizing for how to convince pop junkies that she deserved to be ranked among them.